saymrwulf/pulp-runtime/notes.md

-2019-07-26T19:37:00 - Implementing approach from a new paper read last night (pulp-runtime) 2019-07-26T02:00:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (pulp-runtime) 2019-08-02T03:03:00 - Minor doc updates: linking to article on quantization (pulp-runtime)
+2019-07-26T19:37:00 - Implementing approach from a new paper read last night (pulp-runtime) 2019-07-26T02:00:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (pulp-runtime) 2019-08-02T03:03:00 - Minor doc updates: linking to article on quantization (pulp-runtime) 2019-08-02T23:03:00 - Quick fix, referencing a known issue from the official repo (pulp-runtime)